makinacorpus/DbToolsBundle/docs/content/anonymization/command.md

 5. Restore your database to its original state from the backup produced at step 1.

 ::: warning
-The `db-tools:anonymize` command alone is not enought to ensure you follow GDPR best practices.
+The `db-tools:anonymize` command alone is not enough to ensure you follow GDPR best practices.
 It depends on:

 * How you correctly configured your anonymization (obviously),
-* Where you run this command: you are going to anonymize a backup file, this backup file contains sensitive data.
-Thus, following GDPR recommendations this **backup file should never transit on an unsecured environment**.
+* Where you run this command: anonymizing a backup file means it contains sensitive data, hence, following GDPR recommendations, this **backup file should never transit on an unsecured environment**.

 Read the next section to learn more about a proper workflow.
 :::